 Any assistance determined to be duplicative must be deducted from the Program's calculation of the Applicant's total award prior to awarding assistance.
-To address this, the Program can adjust the amount of assistance through a reduced scope of work on the installation of WSS or through the elimination of the measure for the installation of the PV system or WSS as applicable.
 To address this, the Program can adjust the amount of assistance by reducing the scope of work or by eliminating the installation of the PV system or WSS as applicable.

 In some instances, there may be duplication of benefit in excess of the amount that can be deducted from the Applicant's award.
-In these instances, the Applicant is considered to have excess duplication of benefits.6
+In these instances, the Applicant is considered to have excess duplication of benefits.